-You should never have more than one unconfigured LANCOM router in a network segment at any given time.
-All unconfigured LANCOM router devices use the same IP address (with the final digits '254'), which would result in an address conflict.
-To avoid problems, always configure multiple LANCOM router devices one at a time, immediately assigning each device a unique IP address (one that does not end with '254').821/1621 only
+You should never have more than one unconfigured LANCOM in a network segment at any given time.
+All unconfigured LANCOM devices use the same IP address (with the final digits '254'), which would result in an address conflict.
+To avoid problems, always configure multiple LANCOM devices one at a time, immediately assigning each device a unique IP address (one that does not end with '254').821/1621 only

-Not with LANCOM 800+
+821/1621 only

+2 ADSL - connect the ADSL interface 7 to the splitter using the supplied ADSL connector cable (transparent plugs).

+1711 only
-- 2 DSL connect the WAN interface 8 to the DSL modem socket using the supplied DSL connector cable (dark blue plugs). - (3) ISDN to connect the LANCOM router to the ISDN, plug one end of the supplied ISDN connector cable (light blue plugs) in the ISDN/S0 port of the router and the other end into an ISDN/S0 multi-device mode or point-to-point mode connection.

-- Configuration port you may optionally connect the router directly to the serial port (RS-232, V.24) of a PC.
+- 3 DSL connect the WAN interface 4 to the DSL modem socket using the supplied DSL connector cable (dark blue plugs). - (4) ISDN to connect the LANCOM to the ISDN, plug one end of the supplied ISDN connector cable (light blue plugs) in the ISDN/S0 port (3) (LANCOM 821 ADSL/ISDN and LANCOM 1621 ADSL/ISDN) or (5) (LANCOM 1711 VPN) of the router and the other end into an ISDN/S0 multi-device mode or point-to-point mode connection. - (5) Configuration port you may optionally connect the router directly to the serial port (RS-232, V.24) of a PC.
 Use the cable supplied for this purpose.
-Connect the configuration port with a free serial port of the PC. - (5) Connect to power Connect socket (2) of the unit to a power supply using the included power adapter. - Use the supplied power supply unit only!
-Using an unsuitable power supply unit may cause damage or injury. - Operational?
-After a short device self-test the Power LED will be permanently lit.
+Connect the configuration port of the LANCOM (5) (LANCOM 821 ADSL/ISDN and LANCOM 1621 ADSL/ISDN) or (6) (LANCOM 1711 VPN) with a free serial port of the PC. - Alternatively you may connect an external modem (analogue or GSM) to the serial port using the LANCOM modem adapter kit, if you would like to make use of an additional WAN line for remote maintenance, backup connections or dynamic VPN. - Connect to power - Connect socket 2 of the unit to a power supply using the included power adapter.

+Use the supplied power supply unit only!
+Using an unsuitable power supply unit may cause damage or injury.

+(8) Operational? - After a short device self-test the Power LED will be permanently lit.
 Green LAN LEDs indicate the LAN sockets that have functioning connections.